gvwilson/sensibleadventures/shapers/story.md

     -   Go to the mayor's
     -   Mayor is skeptical
         -   "A bot told you?"
-        -   Gumption shows them the antenna that was knocked off Dickety, but they still don't believe
+        -   Gumption shows them the antenna that was knocked off Dockety, but they still don't believe
         -   "That could just be salvage"
     -   Feeling helpless, they head home
     -   Bump into Smarty Leaf